beijijizhou/UnieLogics-Backend/README.md

 [Image]

-2. Copy the Price API ID and assign it to PRODUCT_BASIC in the .env file.
+2. Copy the Price API ID and assign it to PLAN_17 in the .env file.

 3. Repeat the process above for Product – Pro at $12.00 CAD, `Recurring`, and `Monthly`.

-4. Copy the Price API ID and assign it to PRODUCT_PRO in the .env file.
+4. Copy the Price API ID and assign it to PLAN_163 in the .env file.

 5. Set a Trial Period with the TRIAL_DAYS in the .env file.